 Buying a new or used vehicle and finding out it’s a lemon is one of the most frustrating experiences you can face as a consumer.
-In the old days, when a customer bought a defective vehicle, it was a more or less “tough luck” situation.
-In California, this all changed in the 1970’s when the Song Beverly Consumer Warranty Act (known as lemon law) was introduced to protect customers from faulty vehicles.
+In the old days, when a customer bought a faulty car, it was a more or less “tough luck” situation.
+In California, this all changed in the 1970s when the Song Beverly Consumer Warranty Act (known as lemon law) was introduced to protect customers from being stuck with a faulty car.

 If you’ve got a feeling that something isn’t right with the new or used vehicle you recently purchased in California, it could very well be a lemon.
 However, before jumping to conclusions, you should have an understanding of what exactly qualifies a vehicle as a lemon.

 So, you may be wondering how to take legal action against a car manufacturer defect under lemon law.
 Here’s everything you need to know about how a California lemon lawyer can help you:

 Kinds of Vehicle Defects in California Lemon Law Cases

 In California, there are a number of common warranty-covered manufacturing defects in cars that qualify as a lemon.
 These include (but are not limited to):

 - Steering problems

 - Issues with braking (need to press down further, vibrations in the steering wheel, pulsating pedals)